wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-mqtt.md

     `origin/a/wis2/mwi/malawi_wmo_demo/data/core/weather/surface-based-observations/synop`

-    What is the the value of the URL from which we can download the data in `.bufr` format?
+    What is the URL from which we can download the data in BUFR format?

 !!! question
     Find the latest message received on the following topic: